Saurabh7Pull/code-kata/README.md

 # Data Engineering Coding Challenges
+This forked repository contains solutions to two problems for Demyst Data Engineering Challenge: parsing and anonymizing fixed-width and CSV files.

 ## Judgment Criteria

 - Beauty of the code (beauty lies in the eyes of the beholder)
 - Testing strategies
 - Basic Engineering principles

+## Description
+This repository contains solutions to two data engineering tasks:
+1. Parsing and converting fixed-width files to CSV format.
+2. Anonymizing sensitive data in large CSV files, including a scalable solution using Apache Spark.

 ## Problem 1